 3. Industry Comparison

 Industry comparison is comparing a company’s performance to industry norms or competitors.
-This helps measure how well a company performs in comparison to others, providing insights into competitive positioning and emphasizing areas where improvements are required to remain competitive.
+This helps a company measure its performance in comparison to others, providing insights into competitive positioning and highlighting areas where it needs to improve to remain competitive.

 P&L Management